CorrelAid/hugo-website/content/en/correlaid-x/netherlands.md

     x="1"
 >}}
 Joel graduated from his master program in political science at University of Gothenburg in summer 2018.
-Currently, he lives in Utrecht and started with several other passionate data scientists a local CorrelAid chapter in the Netherlands.
+Afterwards, he moved to Utrecht and started with several other passionate data scientists a local CorrelAid chapter in the Netherlands.
+Currently, he is living in Berlin.
 We are curious if we can transfer the concept of "data for good" on another cultural context and are excited for the first local chapter beyond Germany.
 {{< /person >}}